sendinblue/APIv3-csharp-library/docs/ResellerApi.md

             // Configuration.Default.AddApiKeyPrefix("partner-key", "Bearer");

             var apiInstance = new ResellerApi();
-            var childAuthKey = childAuthKey_example;  // string | auth key of reseller's child
+            var childIdentifier = childIdentifier_example;  // string | Either auth key or id of reseller's child

             try
             {
-                // Get the status of a reseller's child account creation, whether it is successfully created (exists) or not based on the childAuthKey supplied
+                // Get the status of a reseller's child account creation, whether it is successfully created (exists) or not based on the identifier supplied
-                GetChildAccountCreationStatus result = apiInstance.GetChildAccountCreationStatus(childAuthKey);
+                GetChildAccountCreationStatus result = apiInstance.GetChildAccountCreationStatus(childIdentifier);
                 Debug.WriteLine(result);
             }
             catch (Exception e)